 There are Alternatives

-You can always contact Dave’s Computers to learn more about Web Protection by Dave’s.
+You can always contact Dave’s Computer Repair Service to learn more about Web Protection by Dave’s.
 This is an affordable alternative that will provide you the best possible virus and web protection.
 Our service promises that your equipment is protected from unsafe websites, keeping out malware and viruses.
 With our database updating automatically every 12 hours, more unsafe websites and viruses are continuously being added to the list to block.
 If you encounter any challenges, you can depend on us for support 7 days a week.
-Professional IT help is just a phone call away.
+Professional IT Support help is just a phone call away.
 Call (908) 428-9558 to discuss your options today.